 Hiking to St Mark’s summit is moderately challenging.
 It’s not too steep, and for most of the way the trail is very well kept.
 Compared to the Grouse Grind elevation this one is 460m which is 393m lower whilst being about twice as long in length, ie. it’s not too steep!

-St Mark’s Summit is part of the Howe Sound Crest Trail (a 30km trail from Cypress to Porteau Cove).
-When you begin your hike you won’t see signs to St Mark’s, instead you’ll see signs to Bowen Lookout and The Lions.
-Following these will put you on the right trail.
+St Mark’s Summit is part of the Howe Sound Crest Trail (a 30km trail from Cypress to Porteau Cove) up in the Vancouver mountains.
+When you begin your hike you won’t see signs to St Mark’s.
+Instead you’ll see signs to Bowen Lookout and The Lions and following these will put you on the right trail.

 How to get to the trail head for St Mark’s Summit

 The hike to St Mark’s Summit begins from the Cypress Mountain ski area.
 From the parking lot you’ll head past the winter offices and ski pass pick up on your left until you get to a pick trail map and the start of the woods.

 Parking is free but if you think you’ll be out hiking until gone 8pm then make sure to abide by the signs so your car doesn’t get locked in!